- Do you hear noises in your roof?

 - Are birds scratching and chirping, keeping you awake all night?

 - Are you getting bitten by something in your house?

 Possum Busters Bird Removal is fast, reliable and 100% guaranteed for 12 months.

-We offer the fastest, friendliest professional service in Sydney and Brisbane.
+We offer the fastest, friendliest professional service in Sydney.

 Some birds are real pests.
 Pigeons, Starlings and Indian Mynah birds have become accustomed to living in and around buildings occupied by people.
 They can inhabit your roof or gain access onto ledges, beams or work areas and survive mostly by scavenging food, water, nest building materials and shelter from humans.
 These birds tend to carry bird mites and a variety of fungus that are harmful to humans – not to mention that they smell bad and are dirty.